 Medieval Serfdom of Roman origin

-One of the most far reaching developments for our region, during Roman times was the reorganistion of the Empire under Emperor Gaius Aurelius Valerius Diocletianus ( Diocletian) (284 – 305).
+One of the most far-reaching developments for our region, during Roman times was the reorganisation of the Empire under Emperor Gaius Aurelius Valerius Diocletianus (Diocletian) (284 – 305).
 Over time more and more administrative staff was recruited by the Romans from the ‘foreign’ provinces and locals slowly even started to replace even most military staff.
 Increasingly also ‘free’ Germans started to take part in these functions.

 This significant increase in bureaucracy required new taxes.
 In exchange he provided the large landowner certain rights under public law in this way governance, justice and tax collection were linked to landownership.
 In this way private property title resulted in rights under public law.
 For fiscal reasons farmers were linked to their land; people were bound to the land until they had paid their taxes.
 If those lands were sold these people (serfs) were sold with it.
 It is here that we find the roots to following feudal systems.
 While the landowners and military leaders became the start of the European nobility.
 Interestingly physical strength in the Middle Ages was not linked to physical work in daily life but to political and military activity.